-Moisten the mix by placing the punnet in a water bath, with the water level just below the surface, and allow the water to percolate up from the bottom.
+Now moisten by standing the punnet in a shallow water bath, and allow the moisture to percolate up to the surface from below.
 This will ensure the mix is thoroughly moist but not drenched.

 Label the punnet with the name and date sown.

-Punnet can be kept moist by misting from a spray water bottle.
+Continue to keep the punnet moist by misting from a spray water bottle as required.

-For best germination seeds now need a period of chilling (a pretend winter) – so wrap the sown, moist punnet in cling-wrap and place in fridge (not freezer) for 21 days.
+For best germination seeds now need a period of chilling (a pretend winter) – so wrap the sown, moist punnet in cling-wrap or a plastic bag and place in fridge (not freezer) for 21 days.

-Then take out, unwrap punnet, and keep moist in approx. 25C, in a well lit position.
+Then take out, unwrap punnet, and keep moist in approx. 25C, in a well lit position again.